 You will also earn 2x points per dollar spent on travel purchases, and up to $50 in statement credits each account anniversary year for hotel stays purchased through Chase Travel℠.

-The Amex Gold Card, on the other hand, earns 4x Membership Rewards points per dollar spent at all restaurants (up to $50,000 spent each year, then 1x) and 4x Membership Rewards points per dollar spent at U.S. supermarkets (on up to $25,000 of spending annually, then 1x).
+The Amex Gold Card, on the other hand, earns 4x Membership Rewards points per dollar spent at all restaurants worldwide (up to $50,000 spent each year, then 1x) and 4x Membership Rewards points per dollar spent at U.S. supermarkets (on up to $25,000 of spending annually, then 1x).

-Additionally, the Amex Gold card will earn 3x Membership Rewards points per dollar spent on flights booked directly with the airline or through amextravel.com and 2x points on prepaid hotel, rental car, and cruise purchases through Amex Travel.
+Additionally, the Amex Gold card will earn 3x Membership Rewards points per dollar spent on flights booked directly with the airline or through American Express Travel® and 2x points on prepaid hotel, rental car, and cruise purchases through Amex Travel.
 You'll earn 1x point per dollar spent on other eligible purchases.

-The Amex Gold offers some of the best bonuses on groceries and restaurants of any card period.
+The Amex Gold offers some of the best bonuses on groceries and restaurants of any card, period.
 It even beats Chase's top-tier premium travel credit card, the *chase sapphire reserve*, in terms of point-earning.
 These spending categories alone are a big part of the reason we think the Amex Gold card is largely worth its annual fee.
 While the bonus categories on Chase are also good, we feel the 4x points categories on the Amex Gold Card will help people maximize more of their everyday spending.

 Winner: Which Card Earns More Points?